- Dignity, Democracy, Development: A Citizen’s Reader (2018)

 PEOPLE’S SCHOOL ON COMMUNITY LEADERSHIP — RADIO BROADCASTS 2020-2021

-During of the pandemic, working with CBC Radio Cape Breton’s Mainstreet program, the CBU Tompkins Institute converted our in-community, continuing-education “People’s Schools” to radio.
+During of the pandemic, working with CBC Radio Cape Breton’s Mainstreet program, the CBU Tompkins Institute converted its in-community, continuing-education “People’s Schools” to radio.
 More than 30 episodes have been broadcast, with suggested readings, informative guests, and discussion questions.

 You can find the archived episodes of the “People’s School on Community Leadership” here.
 Please scroll down to find multiple links that start with the words “People’s School.”

-2022 BOOK PROJECTS
+RECENT BOOK PROJECTS

-Please check out the recently published e-book by Karla Winham, part of the Tompkins Institute Series: Gardens Built By Love: Faith-Based Community Gardens. https://www.faithcommongood.org/_gardens_built_by_love_faith_based
+Please also check out the recently published e-book by Karla Winham, part of the Tompkins Institute Series: Gardens Built By Love: Faith-Based Community Gardens. https://www.faithcommongood.org/_gardens_built_by_love_faith_based